 8. installation situation (buckling, transverse suspension)

-Each spring design consists of two stages:
+Each spring calculation consists of two stages:

-• Functional verification: Checking the spring rate, the forces and the spring travel, the vibration behaviour, etc.
+- Functional verification: Checking the spring rate, the forces and the spring travel, the vibration behaviour, etc.

 This requires an iterative approach.